Azure Active Directory integration and SSO

 How it works

 With Azure AD Authentication, users and groups are managed in the Azure AD console, in much the same way as on a Windows Active Directory server.
-Group changes in the AD, such as the addition or removal of users, is automatically updated so that all user management can be done in the Azure AD only.
+Group changes in the AD, such as the addition or removal of users, are automatically updated so that all user management can be done in the Azure AD only.

 Azure Active Directory integration involves the following steps: